 My personal favorite secured credit card is the Discover it® Secured Credit Card.
 It’s the unicorn of secured cards since it offers cash back rewards: 2% back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1% on everything else.
-All the cash back you earn in the first year with the card gets matched, according to Discover’s generous ways.
+All the cash back you earn in the first year with the card also gets matched.

 A secured card offers a chance to demonstrate responsible credit behavior.
 Do so by always paying on time and using less than 30% of your credit line for good credit utilization.
 For example, if your credit limit is $300, avoid having a card balance over $90 at any time.
 Paying in full multiple times a month can help you keep your balance under control.